deadhedd/nre/docs/CONTRACT.md

 #### 2.4.2 Declaring Expected Run Frequency

 Each job **MUST declare** its expected run cadence in a machine-readable form that is emitted into its log on every run.

+Failure of a leaf script to declare cadence is an **error condition**, not an implicit “unknown” cadence.
+Jobs with ad-hoc or inherently unknowable cadence **MUST still declare that fact explicitly** (e.g. `cadence=ad-hoc`).

 This declaration must be: